SanderMertens/flecs/docs/FlecsScriptTutorial.md

 - Spaced `$pillar_spacing` apart
 - Using `Pillar` as prefab to instantiate the entities

-Let's also change the code that instantiates our fence to just one:
+Let's also change the code that instantiates our two fences to just one:

 ```
 fence :- Fence{}